Bikini: Bodybuilding

-Other sports
+Sports

 Women in athletics often wear bikinis of similar size as those worn in beach volleyball.
 Amy Acuff, a US high-jumper, wore a black leather bikini instead of a track suit at the 2000 Summer Olympics.
 Runner Florence Griffith-Joyner mixed bikini bottoms with one-legged tights at the 1988 Summer Olympics, earning her more attention than her record-breaking performance in the women's 200 meters event.
 In the 2007 South Pacific Games, the rules were adjusted to allow players to wear less revealing shorts and cropped sports tops instead of bikinis.
 At the 2006 Asian Games, organizers banned bikini-bottoms for female athletes and asked them to wear long shorts.

 String bikinis and other revealing clothes are common in surfing, though most surfing bikinis are more robust with more coverage than sunning bikinis.
 Surfing Magazine printed a pictorial of Kymberly Herrin, Playboy Playmate March 1981, surfing in a revealing bikini, and eventually started an annual bikini issue.
 The Association of Surfing Professionals often pairs female surf meets with bikini contests, an issue that divides the female pro-surfing community into two parts.
 It has often been more profitable to win the bikini contest than the female surfing event.

+In 2021, the Norway women's national beach handball team was fined €1500 for being improperly dressed after the women wore bike shorts instead of bikini bottoms at a European championship match in Bulgaria.
+Critics derided the fine and the underlying rule.
+Norway's minister for culture and sport Abid Raja described the fine as being "completely ridiculous".
+Former tennis champion Billie Jean King supported the team tweeting "The sexualisation of women athletes must stop".
+Although the Norwegian Handball Federation announced they would pay the fines, pop singer Pink offered to pay for them.
+Later, in November 2021, the International Handball Federation changed their dress rules to allow female players to wear some kinds of shorts, specifying "Female athletes must wear short tight pants with a close fit".